 The Paradox of Knowing More

-Here’s what I didn’t expect though.
+I didn’t expect this part though.

 That’s a different kind of wonder.
 Quieter, less ecstatic, but real.
 And earned in a way the childhood version never was.
-The problem is that most of life doesn’t get this level of attention from us.
-We’re too busy or too tired to go deep enough in enough things to find what’s hiding in the complexity.

 Borrowing Their Eyes